 Why Do You Add 10%?

-Once all your floor measurements have been taken and are converted into square meters it is advisable to add 10%, not just for cutting or miss measurements but also just in case any damage is caused after installation.
+It's not just for cutting or mismeasurements but also in case any damage is caused after installation.
 In the case of real wood flooring there maybe planks that are not to your liking and you may wish not to install these, so do not disregard this step as it will come in handy later down the line.

 Read more: How to Fit Underlay

 Step 5.
 Use a flooring calculator to double-check your measurements.

 You can use a flooring calculator, such as the one that we have on each product page, to ensure that you are ordering the right amount.

 Our Flooring Calculator

 When you browse any type of flooring at Factory Direct Flooring, each product has a flooring calculator on the page.
 Simply enter the surface area in either metres or feet squared and our My Project flooring calculator will tell you how many packs you’ll need and how much it will cost you.

 By simply measuring your room and entering your dimensions, we will provide you with an instant price which will show on every type of flooring you browse across our website.
 You can either input the total coverage or your width and length measurements, in meters or feet.
 You can even save your measurements room by room to make your shopping experience stress-free.